Access and Support

 Development Funding – two-year funding support

-Screen Scotland is offering a one-time opportunity for applicants to request additional funding for activity taking place before 31 August 2027 .
+Screen Scotland is offering an opportunity for applicants to request additional funding for activity taking place before 31 August 2028 .

 This should cover two editions of a festival and/or up to two years screening programme activity.
-This will be considered in addition to your application for activity up to 31 August 2026.
+This will be considered in addition to your application for activity up to 31 August 2027.
+You may be awarded funding for only one year’s activity.

 Who can apply?

-Established festivals or screening programmes may apply if they meet the following criteria:
+Established festivals or screening programmes may apply for Development Funding if they meet the following criteria:

 Proven Track Record: You have successfully run at least two editions of your festival or screening programme within the last three years, demonstrating successful audience engagement.
 You must be a previous recipient of Screen Scotland Film Festival & Screening Programme Funding within the last three years.